If this message is not displaying properly, click here to launch your browser.

 Chapter: Sachem East NEHS

 Chapter: South Forsyth English

 Chapter: Valley Central National English Honor Society (VCNEHS)

 In This Issue

-This issue of NEHSXpress includes information on the following topics—welcome to a new Advisory Council member, the Common Reader and Scholarships for 2014-2015, the Intellectual Freedom Challenge competition, highlights from the annual survey, and NEHSXpress for members .
+This issue of NEHSXpress includes information about the Common Reader and Scholarships for 2014-2015, the Intellectual Freedom Challenge competition, NEHSXpress for members, the new Student Leadership Awards, project grants, and membership list management.
 Please send comments, suggestions, and/or news about your chapter activities to NEHS Director, Dave Wendelin.

-We will once again be offering up to $25,000 in scholarships for graduating, senior members of NEHS who wish to submit essays written on this year's Common Reader for 2014-2015, Unwind by Neal Shusterman.
+Once again we will be offering up to $25,000 in scholarships for graduating, senior members of NEHS who wish to submit essays written on this year's Common Reader for 2014-2015, Unwind by Neal Shusterman.
 Students wishing to compete for those awards must read the Common Reader and submit an essay based on NEHS-provided prompts.
-The deadline for receipt of the essays will be January 12, 2015; prompts will be posted on November 3, 2014.
+The deadline for receipt of the essays is January 12, 2015; prompts will be posted on November 3, 2014.
 Please plan accordingly.
 More information may be found on the scholarships page.